Killing SQL Server Processes (SPIDs)

 KILL <SPID>

-Be aware as mentioned in the code, rollbacks may continue to block things up and can last longer than you’d ever expect.
-Listen to this story of a 2 month rollback, crazy to even imagine.
+> Killing a session with an open transaction may trigger a rollback, which could take time.
+Rollbacks may continue to block things up and can last longer than you’d ever expect.
+Listen to this story of a 2 month rollback, crazy to even imagine

 Comments